Genesiss Hospital Our Treatment Arrow icon pointing right

 • Kidney stones that are not passing naturally

-• Stones unsuitable for ESWL
+• Stones that are not suitable for ESWL

 • Stones located deep inside the kidney